Olga013/Skoltech-ML-2020-AutoEncoder-by-Forest/MLP_models/README.md

 - Firstly, you should open the corresponding notebook in [Google Colaboratory service](https://colab.research.google.com/)

 - In each notebook the code is arranged in a sequential way.
-In order to reproduce the corresponding results, you need to open a notebook in Google colab (preferably using GPU runtime) and run each cell of the code sequentially, then wait for the result to run.
+In order to reproduce the corresponding results, you need to open a notebook in Google colab and run each cell of the code sequentially, then wait for the result to run.